AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/audience-manager.md

 # Add Adobe Audience Manager

-This lesson will guide you through the steps to enable Adobe Audience Manager using Server-Side Forwarding.
+This lesson will guide you through the steps to implement Adobe Audience Manager into the Experience Platform SDK using Server-Side Forwarding.

 [Adobe Audience Manager](https://marketing.adobe.com/resources/help/en_US/aam/) (AAM) provides industry-leading services for online audience data management, giving digital advertisers and publishers the tools they need to control and leverage their data assets to help drive sales success.